 Mixed criticality is usually implemented via weighting the utilities under optimization, e.g., weighted sum rate maximization.
-This can, however, not guarantee the demands of mixed criticality and the weights need to be carefully chosen, incorporate a mixed criticality factor, and be updated in an adaptive fashion.
+However, this doesn't necessary satisfy the requirements and demands of mixed criticality, the weights need to be carefully chosen to incorporate a mixed criticality factor and be updated in an adaptive fashion.
 Other approaches present in literature are the considerations of specific constraints capturing such system demands, e.g., QoS constraints.
 Such constraints might render a lot of networks infeasible, especially in case the QoS demands are overall hardly achievable.
 In general, such weight-based or constraint-based approaches are not well suited to provide mixed criticality from a network perspective.

 In this work, utilizing the novel approach proposed in \cite{reifert2022energy}, we consider the mean squared error (MSE) of QoS deviation, i.e., the gap of allocated and desired rate.
 Thereby, we are able to achieve a good-effort QoS fulfillment and avoid the infeasibility problems of QoS constraints.
 Hence, we optimize the resource allocation under a mixed critical network in order to fulfill QoS demands subject to various network constraints.
 This approach captures the possibility of having different criticality levels on the physical communication layer.